andyw8/consents_example_app/README.md

-# User Consents Examples in Rails
+# User Consent Examples for Rails Apps

 This repo demonstrates some approaches to various aspects of handling user consents in a Rails app.

 It begins with with some basic cases then move onto more complex situations.

 The code for each example is stored in its own directory.
-Each example uses its own database, which matches the directory
+Each example creates a separate database, which matches the directory name.

 ## Setup